Poori Recipe (Puri)

 Roll The Poori

 - Take one dough ball and apply 2-3 drops of oil over it.
-Roll it into a 4-inch circle.
+Keep the ball on a rolling board or on the clean kitchen counter.
+Roll it into a 4-inch circle using a rolling pin.
 The side of the circle should be slightly thinner than the center.
-Roll 3-4 balls and keep the rest covered with a kitchen cloth.
+Roll 3-4 balls and cover the rest with a kitchen cloth.

 Fry The Poori